 An Introduction to DevOps

-What do you aim to achieve with DevOps?
+What do you want to achieve with DevOps?

 How will infrastructures, tools, platforms, and services connect?

-Security is a critical aspect of your DevOps cycle you might not want to downplay.
+Security is a critical aspect of your DevOps cycle that must be considered.
 A DevOps cycle with rigorous security in place will ensure:

-- A good infrastructure security patches is carried out.
+- Good infrastructure security patches are carried out

 - You have a secure token and secret management procedure in place.